EmPOWER Air Data Challenge

 - Improving data quality: Identify and apply algorithms (e.g., machine learning) to electronically audit CAMD data and enhance data quality

-You may want to view answers to common questions about the EmPOWER Air Data Challenge.
+You may want to view answers to frequent questions about the EmPOWER Air Data Challenge.

 - Benefits of Winning